gvwilson/sensibleadventures/booksters-apprentice.md

 Thomas spread his hands.
 "Because, as the bosun keeps saying, it's your mountain."

-Uyves snorted.
-"All right, what are we supposed to do?"
+Uyves snorted in disgust.
+"All right, how?"

-"Lady Kembe says they'll be bringing it to the peak at midnight," Thomas said crisply, his usual insouciance evaporating.
-"Our only chance is to take the Pilot Stone away from them.
-The tunnels run most of the way, but the last gallop is out in the open.
-I can take six of you, no more–if you're lucky, and they're careless, you might actually have a ghost's chance of grabbing it."
+"Lady Kembe says they're bringing the Pilot Stone to the peak at midnight," Thomas said crisply, his usual insouciance gone.
+"And no, before you ask, I don't know how she knows.
+Your best chance is to ambush them in the tunnels before they get there.
+If you're lucky, and they're careless, you might actually have a ghost's chance of grabbing it."

-"And then what?
-Smash it?"
+There was an awkward silence as Laeuc and the bosun exchanged uncomfortable glances.
+"The tunnels?"
+Laeuc finally asked.

+The magician rolled his eyes.
+"Yes, the tunnels.
+Please don't tell me there's some quaint superstition about those going into them never been heard from again.
+The Hett certainly seem to have come through it unscathed."

+"It's not that," Laeuc said awkwardly.
+"It's just… Can't you take us straight to the peak?"

+Thomas made a disgusted sound.
+"Certainly.
+I'm *sure* the Hett archers and magicians and what-not wouldn't mind waiting until we land before attacking.
+Oh, and coming at you one at a time like they'll have to in the tunnels.
+Would *sra* like some tea and a foot bath while we travel as well?"

+"You've made your point," Uyves growled.
+"We'll go through the tunnels if we have to.
+But then what?
+Once we have the stone, do we just smash it?"

 "Absolutely not," Thomas said sharply.
 "You bring it to me."

-"Why not?"
-Uyves asked.
-"One whack with a big enough hammer, and that's the end of that."
+Uyves crossed his arms.
+"Smashing it seems a lot simpler."

-"Possibly, but that stone is what keeps Avaunt flying.
-If you smash it, you'll all be part of the landscape a few heartbeats later."
+Thomas sighed.
+"Of *course* it's *simpler*, but for all we know, that stone is what keeps Avaunt flying.
+If you smash it, you could all be part of the landscape a few heartbeats later."

-Sudden suspicion turned Erileine's gut cold.
+Sudden suspicion coiled in Erileine's cold.
 "You want it for yourself, don't you?
-You want to control the mountain like they've been doing!"
+You want the stone so you can control the mountain!"

 Thomas sighed.
 "Saints save me from the half-clever.
-Yes, conceivably, I might–*might*–be able to use it that way.
-But why would I want to?
+No, girl, I don't want to control the mountain.
 Being your captain interests me rather less than being a stable boy."

-"Then why?"
+"Then what do you want the stone for?"
 Vurt asked.

-"Because I want to know how it works," he said.
-He pointed at the dayglass lantern in the middle of the table.
-"They made that by the ton, and all we can do is dig it up and polish it.
-We're so *little* compared to them.
+"Because I want to know how it works," he said simply, and for the first time since she had met him, Erileine believed he was being completely sincere.
+He pointed at the sea shell lying on the table.
+"The Pilots made things like that as toys.
+They made dayglass by the ton, and all we can do is dig it up and polish it.
+They made miracles like this mountain, and we use it as a glorified pack camel.
+We're so *little* compared to them, and I don't want to be little any more.
 Now, who's coming?"

 It only took a minute to pick names.
 Uyves, of course, but not Vurt, not through the tunnels one leg.
-Laeuc would come, and Gaeston was the best archer in Starboard Town, so that meant Marq as his spearman, and Armaend and Donaien made six.

-The next question was how to get to the *Presumption*.
+Laeuc would come–he didn't look at Saedanne when he said it–and Gaeston and Mareille were the best archers in Starboard Town, and Armaend and Donaien as spearmen made six.
+Thomas would get them as close to the peak as he could, then come back and collect Piaerre once they had the Pilot Stone.

-"You'll want me with you for that," Vurt said.
-"I left a few things on the stairs in case anyone came snooping."
+The next question was how to get past the curfew patrols to the *Presumption*.
+"I can help with that," Vurt said confidently.
+"I left some gear at Mayeule's, and a few presents on the stairs in case anyone came snooping."

 Uyves nodded.
-"Laeuc and I will get Gaeston and Marq.
+"Laeuc and I will get Gaeston and Mareille.
 Erileine, can you get up to Donaien and Armaend's without being caught?"
 Erileine nodded.
 The bosun looked around the table.
 "Well then?
 Let's be on with it."

 ---

 Unable to watch as her father say an awkward goodbye to her mother, Erileine bounded upstairs.
-"Here," he said, handing a small book bound in faded red leather to Piaerre.
-"Something to read while we're gone.
+"Here," she said when she returned, handing Piaerre a small book bound in faded red leather.
+"Something to read 'til we we get back.
 Razi gave it to me."

 Piaerre opened it.  "*Unprofitable Speculations*," he read aloud.
 "By His Balance, Eimin di Cuayaçedil."

+The pattern on Thomas's jacket danced.
 Thomas rolled his eyes.
 "Oh, you *can't* be serious…"

 Piaerre hugged the book.
 "Thanks."

 Erileine nodded, feeling as awkward as her father looked.
 "Take care of it, all right?
 No folded corners or anything."
-She leaned forward and kissed the Captain of Avaunt clumsily on the cheek.
+She leaned forward and kissed the frightened young Captain of Avaunt clumsily on the cheek.

 A minute later, with both of the lanterns in the tavern's main room covered, they slipped out the back door: Uyves, Thomas, and Laeuc in